mrakgr/The-Spiral-Language/readme.md

 Using first class types Spiral can emulate what would be generic parameters of a container in a language with parametric polymorphism.

-With `elem_type` in hand, it become possible to implement map.
+With `elem_type` in hand, it becomes possible to implement map.

 ```
 /// Builds a new list whose elements are the results of applying the given function to each of the elements of the list.